alikaz3mi/jira-telegram-bot/README.md

 This Telegram bot allows users to create Jira tasks directly from a Telegram chat.
 The bot guides users through a series of prompts to collect task details, such as summary, description, component, assignee, priority, sprint, epic, and task type.
 Users can also attach images to the task, which are then added to the Jira issue.

+In addition, the bot now supports transitioning Jira tasks to different states within the Jira board, allowing users to manage their workflow directly from Telegram.

 ## Features

 - **Create Jira Issues**: Interactively create Jira issues from within Telegram.
+- **Task Transitioning**: Transition tasks to different states on the Jira board.
 - **Support for Components, Assignees, and Priorities**: Choose components, assignees, and priorities from selectable buttons.
 - **Sprint and Epic Selection**: Select sprints and epics for your task.
 - **Attach Images**: Upload images directly to the Jira issue.
-- **User Authorization**: Restrict task creation to specific Telegram users.
+- **User Authorization**: Restrict task creation and transitions to specific Telegram users.
 - **Custom Field Support**: Configure and set custom Jira fields such as Epic Link and Sprint.

 ## Setup